-Basically, psychedelics can be treated in two different ways.
-They can be seen as distorting or revealing reality.
-If they are considered distorting, or as hallucinogens, there is no point in looking for their logic.
-Substances that distort reality have nothing to do with understanding reality.
-They should only be studied if they are not considered hallucinogens.
+We can discuss psychedelics in two different ways, either distorting or revealing reality.
+If we treat them as distorting or hallucinogens, there is no point in looking for their logic because substances that distort reality have nothing to do with understanding reality.
+Therefore, they are intriguing only as reality revealers.

 However, if there is any logic in psychedelics, it is hard to find.
 Even if you believe these substances reveal reality, it is impossible to understand them simply by the sheer experiences they produce.
 Why on earth does the world look so different through them?
 Experiences do not seem to open up reality or don’t do it the way we expected.
 However, at the same time, they evoke a strong sense of reality, outright certainty of the truth of this utterly foreign feeling!

-The contradiction between knowledge and experience is really difficult to explain.
-If the phenomenon is to be explained, psychedelics must be able to link to some psychic functionality, but to what…?
+The contradiction between everyday knowledge and experience is difficult to understand.
+If we can explain the phenomenon, psychedelics must be linked to some psychic facility, but to what…?
 There is one that psychedelics could fit into, completion of mental growth.
 Amazingly, psychic maturity is almost entirely unknown in current psychology.
 It defines the human psychic life cycle in terms of the child and the adolescent and ignores the exceptions that represent a substantial part of our culture, such as religion or art.
-Still, one problem arises from a scientific point of view: this functionality is rare and cannot be replicated as scientific proof would require.
-However, this is exactly the reason why it hadn’t come up.
+Still, one problem arises from a scientific point of view: this facility is rare and cannot be replicated as scientific proof would require.
+That is precisely the reason why it hadn’t come up.
 Nevertheless, we cannot ignore this exception.
 It is exceptional, and it is called mental adulthood.